darellanodev/gif-tower-defense/README.md

 - [x] Lives animation (+1 core icon, +2 core icon, ...)
 - [x] Bug: when a tower is upgrading do not allow buy a tower
 - [x] Extract position functionality to Obj class and then the other classes that uses position extends the new Obj class.
+- [ ] The Magic UFO:
+  - [x] goes to the enemy that is closest to the end tile
+  - [x] shows the ray when collides with the target enemy
-- [ ] The Magic UFO goes to the enemy that is closest to the end tile, captures the enemy, and goes to the start tile and drop the enemy.
+  - [ ] captures the enemy and goes to the start tile and drop the enemy.
+  - [ ] when there is two Magic UFO, the second one not target the same enemy that the first one.
 - [ ] Pause button
 - [ ] Speed button
 - [ ] Put the draw of the start tile and the end tile on top of the enemies (the red and the green gradiente effect)
 - [ ] Upload the build web version into my portfolio to allow play in web browser

+- [ ] Use increment, decrement methods passing a number in Obj class.
+For example in Magic.ts instead of `this.position.x = this.position.x - Magic.SPEED` it would be `this.position.incrementX(Magic.SPEED)`.
+- [ ] The enemy tilt when it is freezed
 - [ ] Make the explosion balls with a face.
 The captured faces show a diferent icon with the mouth opened
 - [ ] Tint freezed enemies with a white/blue color and show ice particles
 - [ ] Test other maps with different end tiles positions to implement (with tests) the remaining endings